 Payne died in 1935, a year before the museum opened from pneumonia contracted following an appendicitis attack and he was buried at Oak Hill Cemetery in Washington, D.C.

 Text by Dr. Susan J. Rawles, Associate Curator of American Painting and Decorative Art

 0.4 Linear Feet (1 box; 10 folders; 73 items)

 The collection documents parts of John Barton Payne's varied professional career.
 It contains correspondence, including letters from President Woodrow Wilson and federal agencies including the White House, Senate, House of Representatives, and Postmaster General, as well letters from Payne's former employer, invitations, letters of thanks, and requests from private entities.
 The collection also contains photographs from trips that Payne took during his tenure as Secretary of the Interior, most of which were taken at Mt.
 Washburn in Yellowstone National Park, but also a photo album from a trip to Alaska as part of the Alaskan Engineering Commission (AEC).

-The collection is organized into four series, and items are generally arranged chronologically within each series.
+The collection is organized into five series, and items are generally arranged chronologically within each series.
 Items with no date are generally placed at the end at each series.